Appropriation or appreciation? Why commodifying other cultures is problematic.

 “altered, often destroyed by the treatment of it as a tourist attraction … it is made meaningless to the people who once believed in it”.
 (Greenwood, 1989:17)

 Others claim that the tourist’s desire for authenticity is disrupted through the commercialisation and commodiﬁcation of culture (1973, 1976).
-On the other hand, some argue that the commodification of culture enables bearers to maintain a meaningful local or ethnic identity and thus preserve cultural traditions, which might otherwise perish (Cohen, 1988, p.
+On the other hand, some argue that the commodification of culture enables bearers to maintain a meaningful local or ethnic identity, and thus preserve cultural traditions which might otherwise perish (Cohen, 1988, p.
 382).
 The commodification and appropriation of culture does not preserve the traditions and knowledge of a minority culture, it does not take into account the financial and emotional exploitation that individuals from these cultures continue to endure in order to preserve this knowledge.
-This is made worse by the fact that cultural appropriation is not always an accurate representation of another culture but:
+This is made worse by the fact that cultural appropriation is not always an accurate representation of another culture but instead becomes:

 “a tangled representation of political, economic, globalized, and cultural hegemony” (Cuthbert, 1998; Hladki, 1994; Hooks, 2006; Kulchyski, 1997 from HC Han, 2019, p.
 12).